About gabriela

 Gabriela is also a climate activist, co-authoring articles on climate action within the music industry for Chamber Music America Magazine and creating a Climate Commitment for GLFCAM.
 She has also written about her hearing loss as a guest columnist with the New York Times, “I think Beethoven encoded his deafness in his music.”

 Gabriela attended Rice University in Houston, Texas, where she earned a B.A.
 (1994) and M.A.
 (1996).
-She studied composition with Sam Jones, and piano with Jeanne Kierman Fischer.
-At the University of Michigan, where she received a D.M.A. in composition in 2001, Gabriela studied with William Bolcom and Leslie Bassett and piano with Logan Skelton.
+She studied composition with Sam Jones and piano with Jeanne Kierman Fischer.
+At the University of Michigan, where she received a D.M.A. in Music Composition (2001), Gabriela studied with William Bolcom and Leslie Bassett and piano with Logan Skelton.
 She currently resides in Boonville, a small rural town in the Anderson Valley, with her husband Jeremy on their mountain farm, has a second home in her native Berkeley in the San Francisco Bay Area, and has traveled extensively in Andean South America.

 Gabriela is a member of Wise Music/G. Schirmer’s prestigious roster of artists, exclusively managed and published.